Craig Pospisil: Biography

 Pospisil was born and raised in New York City, where he attended Trinity School.
 He graduated from Wesleyan University, and later studied playwriting in the Dramatic Writing Program in the Tisch School of the Arts at New York University.
-His plays are published by Dramatists Play Service, TRW Plays, and Playscripts, Inc., and have appeared in the publications such as Plays and Playwrights 2001, Take Ten II, Under Thirty, Best Ten Minute Plays 2005, Best Ten Minute Plays 2006, Best American Short Plays 2010-2011, Best Ten Minute Plays 2012, and Best Ten Minute Plays 2015, from publishers Smith & Kraus, Applause TheatreBooks, Heinemann and Vintage Books.
+His plays are published by Dramatists Play Service, Theatrical Rights Worldwide (TRW), and Playscripts, Inc., and have appeared in the publications such as Plays and Playwrights 2001, Take Ten II, Under Thirty, Best Ten Minute Plays 2005, Best Ten Minute Plays 2006, Best American Short Plays 2010-2011, Best Ten Minute Plays 2012, and Best Ten Minute Plays 2015, from publishers Smith & Kraus, Applause TheatreBooks, Heinemann and Vintage Books.
 He is a member of the Dramatists Guild.

-He is best known for the plays Months on End, which had its world premiere at the Purple Rose Theatre Company in Chelsea, Michigan, and Somewhere in Between, which had its professional premiere at Detroit Repertory Company, but he has also had success with his short plays, such as It's Not You, On the Edge and Infant Morality.
+He is best known for the plays Months on End, which had its world premiere at the Purple Rose Theatre Company in Chelsea, Michigan, Journey to the Poles of Inaccessibility, which had its world premiere at the Unicorn Theatre (Kansas City), and Somewhere in Between, which had its professional premiere at Detroit Repertory Company, but he has also had success with his short plays, such as It's Not You, On the Edge and Infant Morality.
 His plays have been seen at Ensemble Studio Theatre, New World Stages, Barrington Stage Company, Bay Street Theater, City Theatre (Miami), New York Musical Theatre Festival, Road Theatre, Vital Theater, West Coast Ensemble, and the Caldwell Theater, and have been performed in Austria, Australia, Canada, China, Denmark, England, France, Germany, Greece, Japan, Mexico, Peru, Samoa, Spain, Vietnam and Zimbabwe.
 His plays have been translated into Cantonese, Danish, French, Greek, Japanese, Mandarin and Spanish.
 He has worked on the musicals Drift and Dot Comet, commissioned by the New Musical Development Fund.
 Also, Pospisil was Head Writer for theAtrainplays, and he wrote his short plays It's Not You, Free and Tourist Attraction for some of their 24-hour theater productions.

 In 2015, Pospisil adapted a scene from his play Months on End into a short film, January, which he also directed.
 January was an official selection at the Bahamas International Film Festival, Big Apple Film Festival, Berkshire International Film Festival, Cayman Islands International Film Festival, Laughlin International Film Festival, Black Bear Film Festival, Sacramento Film Festival, and more.
 In 2016, Pospisil, Arlene Hutton and other playwrights co-wrote the play The Gorges Motel, which ran in the 20th annual New York International Fringe Festival.
 They went on to write One Christmas Eve at Evergreen Mall, which premiered in the 21st annual New York International Fringe Festival, and By The Numbers.